 SANTA CRUZ FOOD LOUNGE

-Thursdays; Sign Ups at 6pm, Performances at 6:30pm
+Every 3rd Thursday; Sign Ups at 5pm, Performances at 5:30pm

 Located in the Santa Cruz Arts Center in a relatively untraveled part of downtown, the Santa Cruz Food Lounge is known for hosting creative events and lending its large commercial kitchen to local pop-ups.
 There’s always something tasty coming out of the kitchen on the third Thursday of the month during Open Mic Night.

 Ukuleles, saxophones, stand-up basses, and keyboards are as plentiful as guitars.
 The large, open performance space has great acoustics which is filled by a good mix of amateurs and aces.
 Each performer is given a 15-minute slot, and around 15 musicians play at this elegant yet down-to earth-venue.
 The monthly open mics run until 9pm or even later depending on mood, performers, and business.